Hariprasath8064/Union-Budget-Explorer/README.md

 - **Schemes Showcase:** Uncover the intricacies of government schemes contributing to both income and expenditure, visualized through a captivating spider web graph.

-- **Admin Dashboard:** Take control with the admin site (/Admin), enabling CRUD operations for effective management of the entire database.
+- **Admin Dashboard:** Take control with the admin site (/Admin), enabling CRUD operations to effectively manage the entire database.

 ## 🤝 Contributors: